adlanier/securebank-work-sample/TECHNICAL_REPORT.md

 ##### Issue Summary
 Users reported that after multiple funding events, not all transactions appeared in the transaction history for an account.
 This created confusion and made it seem like some deposits were “missing” even though the balance had changed.
 ##### Root Cause
-There were two related issues in the accountRouter implementation:

 1\. fundAccount returned the wrong transaction.

 After inserting a new transaction, the code fetched the “created” transaction with: